CDU-HIT238/slides/week9/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Activity
 * Modify your app to display some basic information about yourself
+* Open App.js to edit your app
+* Run `npm start` to start the expo service

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->